catmelonllc/Reboot2Uefi/README.md

 # Reboot2Uefi
+## This repo is NOT the same as reboot2bios!
 i made these scripts to solve my problem that my computer was too fast and i couldnt go to uefi. as my other repo is. the licence used is the unlisence which means everything here is in the public domain